What's the True Cost of Technology?

 At REW, I manage business that falls into what we call the “enterprise” group, which typically means larger companies.
 Larger companies have some innate advantages when it comes to managing technology costs and so yes, size does matter!

 For smaller companies, teams and agents it’s not as simple, at least it doesn’t appear to be at first glance.
-A large company with 2000 agents can have everything they need for a fee significantly less than $10 an agent per month, for their whole company.
+A large company with 2000 agents, for example, can have company wide technology for a fee typically somewhere from $10 to $20 per agent, per month.
 This is very attractive and is even easy to justify to their agents, if they pass this fee on.
 Smaller companies, teams and single agents, however, don’t have the size to get these fees down to such a small per agent fee, so this approach may not seem to work, but in truth, it does.
 The problem is, the average small company, team or agent may not have a true concept of what their real technology costs are over time, so this approach isn’t even considered.
 It should be!

 Managing True Technology Costs

 If you want to take the stress out of your technology costs and at the same make sure you are not going to fall behind, because your website and web tools are old and dated, all you really need to do is to look at what your real technology costs are over time and budget for them.
 If you use the Enterprise approach we offer at REW, we’ll set it all up for you.
 If you do it on your own, you just need to look at real technology costs over time and decide whether you are willing to pay these each month to eliminate the big hits when you need to upgrade significant areas of that technology.
 Let’s look at an example.
-I mentioned that a company with 2000 agents can get top shelf technology for well under $10 a month per agent.
-What might this include?
-That might include:
+I mentioned that a company with 2000 agents can get top shelf technology for $10 to $20 a month per agent.
+What would be included in this fee?

-- · Subdomains for all agents with a custom company design
+- Websites for all agents with a custom company design and full backend CMS/CRM system

 What this means is that changes can occur as needed, and at the end of 36 months when they might have to reach into their piggy bank and pull out thousands of dollars to redo their site, this just happens as a part of business.
 It is painless.
-Plus, they have the latest and greatest modules we offer over time because they build that into the plan.
+Plus, they get the latest and greatest modules available because they are built into the plan.

 Know Your Costs and Share the Costs

 If you haven’t done it already, look at what your technology investment really needs to be over time to be competitive.
 Take into account system upgrades, redesigns, data costs, subdomains, modules and always build in dollars for surprises.
 If they don’t happen you will be ahead of the game, but when they do your are ready.
 Figure out what that translates to in terms of a cost per agent.
 Budget it.
 Put that away each month or use the Enterprise approach with REW and make sure your business has a clear way to recapture those expenses within your business model.
-For those of you providing these services to agents why shouldn’t you be treating these costs like any other overhead in your business?
+For those of you providing these services to agents it makes sense to treat these costs like any other overhead in your business?